Kurense/kurense.com/disbursements/higher_education.md

 # Streamline delivery of university payments.

-ICS provides colleges and universities a convenient way for students to manage their money and receive tuition refund disbursements.
+Kurensē provides colleges and universities a convenient way for students to manage their money and receive tuition refund disbursements.

 In addition, our college prepaid card programs are fully integrated with